Factbox: Who will Trump pick to lead the Federal Reserve?

 Cons to candidacy:

-* No formal economics background at a time that the Fed leans ever more on econometric models to decipher mixed signals in inflation and employment data
+No formal economics background at a time when the Fed leans ever more on econometric models to decipher mixed signals in inflation and employment data

 Jerome Powell, 64, Federal Reserve Governor